 Ned: If I'd killed her when I first thought about it, I'd be out by now.
 A free man.

-- Indulgent Fantasy Segue: During H's science act, Rachel happens to barely touch Luce's hand, then she brushes Luce's hair off her face, and then they spend several moments deeply gazing into each other's eyes with very tender music playing.
-Suddenly the lights come on and...
-Luce's still watching the act and no touching has taken place.
+- Indulgent Fantasy Segue: During H's science act, Rachel happens to barely touch Luce's hand, then she brushes Luce's hair off her face.
+They spend several moments deeply gazing into each other's eyes with very tender music playing, leaning closer, and closer, and... the lights come on with a loud snap, Luce's still watching the act and no touching has taken place.

 - I Want My Beloved to Be Happy: Explored rather deeply as a central theme of the film.